 Words cannot express our gratitude for entrusting your patients to us with your referrals.
-We constantly strive to reach new heights with each and every procedure we perform, from the most common to the most complex.
+We constantly strive to reach new heights with every procedure we perform, from the most common to the most complex.

-We’ve compiled a few of our latest surgical advances as a resource for you to see what we’re able to offer you & your patients.
+We’ve compiled a few of our latest surgical advances as a resource for you to see what we’re able to offer your patients.
 Take a look around & let us know if you have any questions.

 Advanced Surgical Techniques

 Learn more about other procedures we offer by clicking the tabs below.

 What is TIF for GERD?

 TIF is an acronym, transoral incisionless fundoplication, and the advantage is that it is ‘surgery from within’ performed through the mouth, not through an incision.
 TIF procedure with the EsophyX device is a simple intervention that repairs the gastroesophageal valve, the root cause of GERD.
 The TIF procedure reconstructs the valve between the esophagus and the stomach to prevent reflux.

 - The FDA approved this device and procedure in 2007.

 - Minimally invasive: Fast recovery